tanakorn-rattanajariya/siametrics-backend-interview/readme.md

 ## Database Testing

 ##### 1. Please explain what is the best situation to use NoSql or Sql
-##### 2. Create a Class Diagram for Food Delivery Service according to below instruction.
+##### 2. Create a Class Diagram for Food Delivery Service according to the below instructions.

 1. Food delivery has 2 user type, first one is Rider and second one is Customer.
 2. Clearly that Customer can order a food but don't forget that Rider can also order the food as well.